whamcloud/Online-Help/docs/Install_Guide/guide.md

     it is installed.

 -   Do **not** install CMAN (Cluster Manager) or other packages that use the Red Hat fence agents.
-Intel® Manager for Lustre\* software will have package conflicts.
+Manager for Lustre\* software will have package conflicts.
 Remove all such packages from all systems.

 LNET Configuration